jpgls/md-dashing-theme/README.md

 ![](http://jpgls.com/md-dashing-theme/example-images/qlmarkdown-quicklook.png)

-Installing it as a theme for QLMarkdown will also affect the Finder Previews of MarkDown Files
+Installing it as a theme for QLMarkdown will have an effect the Finder Previews of MarkDown Files as well.

 ![](http://jpgls.com/md-dashing-theme/example-images/qlmarkdown-finderPreview.png)

 In theory, this theme should also play nicely with any other markdown apps that use CSS to style the preview, and TXT files for the theme of the editor.
 If you happen to try it in any, I'd love to know how it turns out.

+#### Fun Fact
+I'm also building out a version of this theme for [FoldingText](http://www.foldingtext.com/) which is available in this repo: [ft-dashing-theme](https://github.com/designerJordan/ft-dashing-theme)

+I've been tinkering with these fonts and colors for quite a while, across most apps I use regularly that allow for much customization of their appearance.
+I hope to continue rounding them up, polishing things, and sharing them.
+Apps that are hopefully coming sometime sort of soon-ish include:

+* OmniGraffle
+* OmniOutliner
+* OmniFocus
+* Sublime Text 3/2
+* iTerm 2
+* Alfred
+* Path Finder
+* LibreOffice

 If you would like to request support for any other apps, let me know and we can take a look.
 Contact info is at the bottom of this doc.

-#### Fun Fact
-I've also built out a version of this theme for [FoldingText](http://www.foldingtext.com/) which is also on GitHub at this link: [ft-dashing-theme](https://github.com/designerJordan/ft-dashing-theme)

 ## Installation